Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Empirical Validation

 \textbf{Implementation.} We test on popular open-source models including Mistral-7B, Llama3-8B, Llama3.1-8B and Llama3.1-70B.
 The temperature of the model is 0.8.
 We set the number of few-shot demonstrations for initial response generation and self-refinement (without repository) as 5 for our method and every baseline.
 We use the same set of few-shot demonstrations both for baselines and our method.
 We also set the maximum number of few-shot demonstrations for refinement (with repository) as 8.
 We set the number of trials as 5 for our method and every baseline.
+For the refinement repository of our DVR, we consider two variants, i.e., warm-start and cold-start.
+For \textbf{warm-start}, we have an additional set of instructions (6000 samples for ComplexInstruct and 500 samples for CoDI).
+Note that these data samples are totally independent with test set.
+Our framework will first run on these samples to collect examples to fill the refinement repository.
+For \textbf{cold-start}, since the refinement repository is empty at beginning, we use 5 fixed few-shot examples if there are no examples that can be retrieved from the repository.

 \textbf{Evaluation Metrics.} We assess the constraint-following ability by calculating the Instruction Satisfaction Rate (ISR) \citep{jiang2023followbench}.
 Specifically, each single instruction is satisfied when all constraints in that instruction are satisfied.
 It is calcualted as $\text{ISR} = \frac{1}{N} \sum_{i=1}^{N} \prod_{j=1}^{m_i} c_{ij}$, where $N$ is the total number of instructions in the dataset, $m_i$ is the number of constraints in the $i$-th instruction, $c_{ij} = 1$ if the $j$-th constraint in $i$-th instruction is satisfied; otherwise $c_{ij}=0$.